musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 #### Example 2: Mutable Default Argument

 This example highlights a Python‑specific pitfall: using a mutable default argument.
 In the [buggy script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_2_mutable_default_argument/buggy_script.py), log entries unintentionally accumulate across function calls because the default list is shared.
-The [fixed script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_2_mutable_default_argument/fixed_script.py) resolves this by using None as the default and creating a new list per call when needed.
+The [fixed script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_2_mutable_default_argument/fixed_script.py) resolves this by using `None` as the default and creating a new list for each call.
 The [tests](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/tests/test_example_2_mutable_default_argument.py) verify both behaviours: fresh state per call, correct extension of an existing list, and accurate summarisation.
-This example demonstrates how subtle language features can introduce hard‑to‑spot issues.
-By contrasting outputs from the buggy and fixed implementations and validating with tests, the documentation makes the behaviour visible and the fix trustworthy.
+This example illustrates how subtle language features can introduce hard‑to‑spot bugs.
+By contrasting the outputs of the buggy and fixed implementations and validating with tests, the documentation makes the behaviour visible and the correction trustworthy.

 <details>
 <summary>View Terminal Outputs</summary>